Martha Herbert: Career

-Autism research
+Autism research and pseudoscientific claims

-Herbert’s research has suggested that many children with autism have biomedical problems, and that these problems exacerbate the symptoms of autism.
+Herbert has claimed that many autistic children have biomedical problems, and that these problems make autistic traits more pronounced.
 Her research focuses on attributing the development of autism to the existence of certain predisposing genes, with her coauthors on this topic including Peter Szatmari.
 In addition, some of her research focuses on the possible existence of enlarged superficial white matter in the brains of people with autism, as well as developmental language disorder.